 Nicola lives in Sydney’s north west with her husband and two small (but remarkably strong willed) daughters.
 In between various career changes, becoming a mum and studying at Macquarie University, she began to write.
 Now, she can’t seem to stop.

 Her first two novels, Free-Falling and Paper Chains were published by Random House Australia in 2012 and 2013.
 Free-Falling was translated into Dutch and German and was awarded the title of ‘Best Australian Debut’ from Chicklit Club.
-Paper Chains was later picked up for publishing in the U.S. by HarperCollins and will be released there mid 2017.
+Paper Chains was later picked up for publishing in the U.S. by HarperCollins and was released there in 2019.

 Her romance novella Captivation was released both as an e-book and in print as part of a collection of romance stories titled, All My Love.
 She has since concluded that romance writing is not her thing.
-She also wrote two travel themed short stories for the U.K. anthologies, Sunlounger, The Ultimate Beach Read and Sunlounger 2, Beach Read Bliss, put together by the fabulous Belinda Jones and published by Notting Hill Press in 2013 and 2014.
-Sunlounger reached #1 on the Amazon Kindle Best Seller Chart for Short Stories.
+She also wrote two travel themed short stories for the U.K. Sunlounger anthologies, which were Amazon bestsellers.

 She has four older sisters and one older brother and she lives in constant fear of being directly compared to her two wildly successful and extraordinarily talented author sisters, Liane Moriarty and Jaclyn Moriarty.
 Unless of course, the comparison is something kind, perhaps along the lines of, “Liane, Jaci and Nicola are all wonderful writers.
 I love all of their books equally.”